NormalVR/Normcore-Documentation/docs/guides/recipes/rpc-events.md

     public delegate void EventHandler(int senderID, Vector3 position, float scale);
     public event EventHandler eventDidFire;

-    // A RealtimeCallback method that fires whenever we read any values from the server [RealtimeCallback(RealtimeModelEvent.OnDidRead)]
+    // A RealtimeCallback method that fires whenever we read any values from the server for this model [RealtimeCallback(RealtimeModelEvent.OnDidReadModel)]
     private void DidRead() {
         if (eventDidFire != null && trigger != 0)
             eventDidFire(senderID, position, scale);
     }
 }
 ```

-**Compile your model again** so that the `[RealtimeCallback]` functionality is added by the model compiler.

 Now we have a model with a `FireEvent()` method and a C# `eventDidFire` event that will be invoked when any client fires an event.